Skip to main content

 Bellevue Castle, locally known as Château de Bellevue, lies west of the city of Sedan, in the Ardennes department in France.

-I could not find out when or by whom Bellevue Castle was build.
+I could not find out when or by whom Bellevue Castle was built.
 I suspect it to be 18th or 19th century.
-It has a rectangular plan and is situated on a hill with views to the east of the city of Sedan and to the west over the river Meuse.
-The square towers at its opposite ends with their attached round turrets are of earlier date than the middle portion of the building.
+It has a rectangular plan and is situated on a hill with views to the east of the city of Sedan and to the west over the Meuse River.
+The square towers at its opposite ends, with their attached round turrets, are of earlier date than the middle portion of the building.

-Bellevue Castle is private property but I do not know what the present state of it is.
-When I visited it looked closed and disused but on the internet I later found out it was available as a holiday apartment.
+Bellevue Castle is private property, but I do not know what its present state is.
+When I visited, it looked closed and disused, but on the internet, I later found out it was available as a holiday apartment.
 A very nice little château.
 The castles of Villette and Sedan and the Old Subprefecture are nearby.

 Gallery